motion/orbit/projects/blog/src/pages/update-one/index.md

 ### Going forward

 There's a lot more I'd like to write, but I think this is more than enough to start.
-Keep in mind this is a really early build, but at the same time we have a lot of pieces in place or almost in place.
-Things will change quickly, and I'd love to take your feedback in as much as possible to help shape it in the right way.
+Keep in mind this is a really early build, and we have a lot of pieces almost ready, so thing will change quickly from here.
+I'd love to take your feedback in as much as possible to help shape it in the right way.

 I'll keep our [roadmap](/roadmap) updated and send [mailing list](https://tryorbit.com) updates ~monthly.